james-t-larson/neutral-times-api/taskell.md

 ## Doing

+- Rename everything to Measured Gazette

+## Done

 - Implement Categories
-    * [ ] Add relevance to Articles, set the default scope to order by relevance
+    * [x] Add relevance to Articles, set the default scope to order by relevance
-    * [ ] Set the default scope for categories to order by position
+    * [x] Set the default scope for categories to order by position
     * [x] Finish Endpoints for creating new articles
     * [x] Ensure that the last external batch published is new before generating new articles
     * [x] Write endpoint to trigger article generation